Tarunbhaskar199/Student-Management/README.md

 ##  Run
 java -cp "lib/mysql-connector-j-9.4.0.jar;src" Main
 ## Features
-  -Add new students
+- Add new students
-  -Update student details
+- Update student details
-  -View all students
+- View all students
-  -Persistent storage with MySQL
+- Persistent storage with MySQL

   >  **Note**: Download `mysql-connector-j-9.4.0.jar` from the official MySQL site and place it into the `lib/` folder before compiling/running.